AntonioDA2004/real-estate-searcher/README.md

 # Real Estate Searcher

-This is an Angular tutorial project that demonstrates key functionalities, including:
+This is an Angular project that demonstrates key functionalities, including:

 - 🔍 **Search by Location** – Users can filter results based on location.
 - 🗄 **JSON Database Connection** – The project is connected to a JSON-based database for dynamic data handling.